huwprosser/jarvis-mlx/README.md

 Helpful link: [Whisper MLX](https://github.com/ml-explore/mlx-examples/tree/main/whisper)

+## Large Language Model
+Using Phi 3 out the box you can achieve 60 tokens per second on an M1 Max.
+You can also finetune your own models and load them in.
+I'd highly recommend Mistral or Llama 3.

 ## Text-to-speech (TTS)

 For this, I opted to use [MeloTTS](https://github.com/myshell-ai/MeloTTS?tab=readme-ov-file).
 It's not as hyped up as some other offerings but it's fast, runs on a mac and finetunable on custom data using the original repo.
 A stripped down version of the inference code for english can be found in [/melo](melo/).